DanielH208/CD-Store-API/README.md

 Integration testing didn’t go as planned as there was a conflict, I had missed between the test SQL-data and the data I was expecting for my tests.
 This conflict however was easily fixable and now means my program has a high-test coverage percentage.

 Time planning didn’t go as planned as I finished my project earlier than I originally planned for in my Jira board.

--
--
--
-Possible improvements for future revisions of the project
+##Possible improvements for future revisions of the project

 One possible improvement for the future would be adding more customer queries to speed searches for items.
 For example, a query to find CD’s under a certain price would be a good improvement for a future revision.

 Second possible improvement for the future would be adding another table alongside the CD table for things such as memorabilia, art or other limited-edition pieces.
 This is something you would see in a traditional CD store and would therefore be a good improvement for a future revision.

 Third possible improvement for the future would be adjusting the al;ocated time scale of the project so the project finishes more on time.
 This can be done easily by evaluating how accurate the previous revisions time scale was and adjusting the new revisions time scale accordingly.

--
--
--
-!Postman screenshots!
+##Postman screenshots

 Create CD request